calaldees/teachingWorkshops/teacherTraining/primary.md

 ### CBIC - Competency Based Integrated Curriculum

+An experienced primary teacher trainer commented about a year 6 animation project.
+They created animations and hired a cinema to showcase them to all students and parents.
+He was consulting with a secondary school about their year 7 computing/ict provision.
+The secondary school were going to start them off with really simple animations.
+The primary trainer commented that students would be board very quickly.

+Given the power of project based approaches and the power of spending multiple weeks on a topic to bring a skill to a sufficiently high level.
+We then start secondary school but splitting that up into tiny fragment box's that get 1 hour a week.
+See CBIC or Integrated Curriculum in secondary (from earlier sessions)

 Integrated curriculum - a case study in secondary.

 Activity: Given the benefits in primary.
 Do you think this would work in secondary?